Lana1390/Automation/README.md

-This is where I store my set of automated tests that use the Page Object Model template.
+Here I hold some of the automation tests that use the Page Object Model template.